Archibald Douglas of Kilspindie

 Sir Archibald Douglas of Kilspindie (c.
 1475 - bef.
-1536), also known as Greysteil, was a Scottish nobleman and courtier, who served as Treasurer of Scotland, and was three times Provost of Edinburgh.
+1536), also known as Greysteil, was a Scottish nobleman and courtier, who served as Treasurer of Scotland, and was thrice Provost of Edinburgh.

 Life

 Rise

 Kilspindie was the fourth son of Archibald Douglas, 5th Earl of Angus, and his second wife, Elizabeth Boyd, herself a daughter of Robert Boyd, 1st Lord Boyd.

 In 1513, Kilspindie's two older brothers were killed at the Battle of Flodden, along with King James IV.
 His nephew, Archibald Douglas, 6th Earl of Angus married the King's widow, Margaret Tudor, and was regent for the young King James V, during this time Kilspindie became very popular with the boy-king, who knew him as Greysteil, the name of the subject of a popular ballad of the time.
 Kilspindie married Isobel Hoppar, described in 1515 as a "rich widow of Edinburgh" by Baron Dacre.

 While the Douglas family were in power, Kilspindie became Lord High Treasurer of Scotland.
 He was Provost of Edinburgh in 1526, when the King granted him and his wife, Isobel Hopper, a tenement on the south side of Edinburgh's Netherbow.
 Adam Otterburn picked up the deeds of the house which had belonged to Philip Forrester and lay within Andrew Moubray's property.
 Andrew Moubray was married to Isobel Hoppar's niece, Katrine Hoppar.
 They built Moubray House on the north side of the street which still survives in part.